lazarulong/quantified-longevity/_posts/2024-10-14-Tracking-system-introduction.md

 ## Fitbit Tracker

-I wear a Fitbit tracker, currently the Fitbit Charge 6, and have automated the data extraction process.
-Notable parameters include Sleep Score, sleep duration, deep and REM sleep duration, deep sleep HRV, daily HRV, resting heart rate, distance walked, skin temperature, breathing rate during sleep, and sedentary minutes, but I track all available via the Fitbit API.
+I wear a Fitbit, currently the Charge 6, and have automated the data extraction process.
+Notable metrics I track include Sleep Score, sleep duration, deep and REM sleep stages, deep sleep HRV, daily HRV, resting heart rate, steps taken, skin temperature, breathing rate during sleep, and sedentary minutes.
+I track all parameters available via the Fitbit API.

 ## Withings Scale

-I use the Withings Body scale each morning to measure weight, body composition, and pulse wave velocity.
-An automated script imports these values into my central database.
+Each morning, I use the Withings Body scale to measure my weight, body composition, and pulse wave velocity.
+I’ve automated the import of these values into my central database.

 ## Blood Pressure

-Each evening after I get into bed, I measure my blood pressure with the Withings BP monitor, with an automated script importing the data.
+Occasionaly, after I get into bed, I measure my blood pressure with the Withings BP monitor, and an automated script uploads the data into my system.

 ## Heart Rate Variability